Fullmeals.

 Step 1: Prepare the Dough

 In a bowl, combine 2 cups of all-purpose flour, 1/4 teaspoon of salt, and 1 teaspoon of Ajwain (carom seeds).
 Stir the dry ingredients until evenly mixed.
 Add 1/4 cup of vegetable oil and mix it into the flour using your hands until the mixture is crumbly.
 Gradually add 6-7 tablespoons of water, one tablespoon at a time, mixing with your hands until a stiff but pliable dough forms.
 The dough should not break apart when squeezed.
-Cover the dough and let it rest on the countertop for about to prevent it from drying out.
+Cover the dough and on the countertop for about to prevent it from drying out.

 Step 2: Prepare the Potato and Pea Filling

-Steam 3 medium potatoes until they are nice and tender.
+3 medium potatoes until they are nice and tender.
 Peel and roughly mash the potatoes in a bowl.
 To the mashed potatoes, add 1 tablespoon of Garam Masala, 1/2 teaspoon of Amchoor (dried mango powder), 1/2 teaspoon of ground coriander, 1/2 teaspoon of salt, and 1 tablespoon of fresh squeezed lemon juice.
 In a separate pan, heat 2-3 tablespoons of vegetable oil.
 Add 1 teaspoon of cumin seeds, 1 tablespoon of chopped ginger, and 1/4 cup of chopped green chilies (jalapeño).
 Stir for about until fragrant, then turn off the heat and pour this mixture directly into the potato bowl.
 Add 1/2 cup of peas to the potato mixture.
 Stir everything together until well combined.
 Taste the filling and adjust seasonings (salt, lemon juice, Garam Masala) as needed.
 Set the filling aside to cool down.

 Step 3: Form the Samosas